How to Make an Effective Sales Email ? Free Templates

 35% of email recipients decide whether to open an email based solely on its subject line.
 In other words, most readers can differentiate between a legitimate offer and an email prospecting for leads.

 When writing a cold email, avoid vague, pushy, or overly friendly subject lines.
-These tactics often drive away prospects before you even get a chance to deliver your value proposition.
+These tactics often drive away prospects before you even get a chance to deliver your sales proposal.

 Instead, your subject line should: